garyhlai/cortex-wiki/hello_world_tutorial.md

 ### Code Walkthrough

 Now, let's open Remix (link: cerebro.cortexlabs.ai/remix/), the official Cortex IDE, where you can write and later deploy this contract.
-(You could also write the code in another IDE if you prefer and later paste the code into Remix).
+(You could also write the code in another IDE if you prefer and paste the code into Remix later).

 We will now walk through the code step-by-step.
 Pay close attention to the comments.